13Garth-Blog/laravel-quick-start-bootstrap-template/README.md

 You must have composer PHP package manager already installed on your machine.
   - If you don't have composer.
 Go install it.
 Just google composer PHP or try the links below :
       - Composer official website: https://getcomposer.org/
+      - For Windows download the .exe from Composer official website
       - For mac you can use "homebrew cli" : https://brew.sh/
       - For linux you can try these cli commands :
         - ```